easy2use/gearbox-api-docs/endpoints/services.md

 - The date filter is applied on the `date_open` field
 - Results are ordered by `date_open` in ascending order
-- The returned results is limited to 100 records, if more records are available for the query the `moreData` field will return `true`
+- The returned results is limited to 100 records, if more records are available for the query the `more_data` field will return `true`
   - Utilise the `offset` parameter to continue retrieving all records
 - Content-Type header `Content-Type: application/json` is required when GETting services from Gearbox.
 - Snake case object keys are required.